-In accordance with Government Auditing Standards, we have also issued our report dated November 22, 2017, on our consideration of Line Mountain School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 5, 2018, on our consideration of Line Mountain School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Line Mountain School District's internal control over financial reporting and compliance.

-Wagner Dreese, Elsosser + Associates P.C.
+Dagner Dreese Elsasser & Associates, P.C.
 WAGNER, DREESE, ELSASSER & ASSOCIATES, P.C.

-Certified Public Accountants and Consultants Selinsgrove, PA November 22, 2017
+Certified Public Accountants and Consultants

+Selinsgrove, PA December 5, 2018